Kriechi/gps-logger/README.md

 ### GPS Module Modification

-My M8N GPS module came with a tiny rechargable battery to keep the real time clock and memory data intact - but it turned out this battery was discharging withing minutes.
+My M8N GPS module came with a tiny rechargeable battery to keep the real time clock and memory data intact - but it turned out this battery was discharging withing minutes.
 I replaced this tiny battery with a CR2032 coin cell (typical PC motherboard BIOS battery with pre-attached leads).
 I cut of the small